 I have also created a FAQ page on using VSA that you can find here: http://zappedmyself.com/animatronics/vsa-info-faq/

-Here are some videos of a few projects.
-For all of these I have used the BobCat DMX servo controller and VSA:
+Here are some videos of a few projects I have made over the years.
+For all of these I have used the BobCat DMX servo controller for the servos & LEDs and used VSA to sequence the motion with the sound tracks: